 Enlisting his help or advice with whatever you’re working toward can help him feel like he’s contributing to your success and can help to reduce his feelings of inadequacy surrounding it.
 Whether you’re gearing up for your next marathon or preparing for a big sales meeting, ask for his advice and support.
 As couples coach Kavita J. Patel explains, in order to feel deeply satisfied in their relationships, men want to make their women happy and provide for them in some way.
 So take advantage of that!
 He may not be taking care of you financially but what are some other ways — big and small — that he can provide?
 “Get vulnerable and let him in some way, whether emotionally or physically,” says Patel.
 This strategy can make him feel like he plays an important role in your success, as well as your life.

-Passive-aggressive behavior can be verbal and non-verbal, and it’s a common way to express resentment, disapproval, anger or all of the above.
-Common examples include giving you the silent treatment, procrastinating or acting out.
+Passive-aggressive behavior can be verbal and non-verbal.
+It’s a common way to express resentment, disapproval, anger or all of the above.
+Common examples include giving you the silent treatment, procrastinating, or acting out.
 If you make more money or hold a more prestigious job, his passive-aggressive behavior may present itself when, for example, he shows up late — or never — to important events or fails to engage in conversation with your co-workers.

 In my book, “When She Makes More,” one breadwinning woman I profile complains how her husband seems to never find time to help around the house or prepare the kids’ lunches because he’s “too busy with work.”
 But burying himself in his job, she senses, is his passive-aggressive way of dealing with his unspoken frustrations that she makes more than him.